w3c/Micropub/implementation-reports/CLIENT-TEMPLATE.md

 For items that have a number next to the checkbox, the number corresponds with the test number on [micropub.rocks](https://micropub.rocks/).
 You can use that tool to check whether you support the feature properly.
 To mark a statement as true, add an `x` between the brackets, e.g. `[x]`.
 If the statement does not apply to your implementation, use `[na]` and add a sentence explaining why it does not apply.

+Any items in the list below with double square brackets, (e.g. `[[ ]]`) will need to be self-reported, as there is no automated test that will check those off.
+Any items with single square brackets will be checked off for you as you progress through the tests on https://micropub.rocks.
+When a specific test corresponds with a checkbox, the test number is noted in the list.
+Some items such as authentication will be checked off from multiple tests.

 Please remove this top section before submitting your report.

 # Implementation Name (Replace this header)